UCM-ME190/Intel-Aero-data-client/README.md

 ssh root@169.168.7.2
 ```

-## run docker container that has a this program pre-built
+## run docker container that has this program pre-built

 ```
 docker run -it --privileged -p 5698:5698 ros_rs_dc